keysmusician/holberton_file_downloader/README.md

 | Interface | GUI (HTML) | Command line |

 ## Bugs
-File names which include directories such as `dir/file.txt` get downloaded with the slashes converted to underscores, as in `dir_file.txt`.
+- File names which include directories such as `dir/file.txt` get downloaded with the slashes converted to underscores, as in `dir_file.txt`.
 The extention ideally should create the neccessary directories.
 Additionally, all the files should be placed within a single directory rather than downloaded individually to the Chrome downloads location.

-Some files have appeared with a leading underscore.
+- Some files have appeared with a leading underscore.
 This may be caused by whitespace or an invisible character.

+- Only downloads the first 10 files